 The ‘Live Sports Direction’ course incorporates the essence of HBS’s experience of working on world-class sporting events and uses state-of-the-art EVS broadcast technology that replicates outside broadcast environment to replace expensive production infrastructures.

 This objective of this training is to benefit those who would like to take on the lead role in Sports Direction, practice the art of storytelling, and handle different camera formations.
 The theoretical and practical aspects of the course aim to encourage and develop the expertise and creativity of participants.
-The course will focus on football, basketball, and baseball.
+The course will focus on soccer.

 - To adopt the best practice for sports story telling across slow motion and replays in soccer, basketball, baseball, and other relevant sports